 The moderator sought an additional member of the senate to serve on the Senate Executive Committee (SEC).
 Mary Oleskiewicz volunteered and will henceforth serve on the SEC.

-Dean’s report, given by Associate Dean Hartwell.
+Dean’s report, given by Associate Dean Stephanie Hartwell.

 Dean Hartwell noted that the Board of Trustees were meeting at the same time as our CLA Senate meeting, which is where David Terkla is.
 The Board is asking UMass-Boston to address a $20-25 million deficit.